tedlanda/Greetings-to-Motion/README.md

 ![Alt Text](https://github.com/tedlanda/Greetings-to-Motion/blob/master/Screenshots:/Android2.png)

 **Conclusion**
-There were several challenges when creating the Greetings to Motion.
+There were several challenges when creating the Greetings to Motion mobile application.
 For starters, this was my first project in Unity that I have ever created.
 I was thankful to get a template from the Udacity team along with some instructional videos to guide me in getting started.
-Those downloadable zip files paved the way to my originality and allowed me to get started with developement for cardboard on Android and iOS.
+Those downloadable zip files paved the way to my originality and allowed me to get started with development for cardboard on Android and iOS.